-Under purpose four, three additional programs were specified by the Minister and are funded from the Forestry Futures base charge and paid from the main Trust account.
-They are the IFA program, Scientific Memberships and Forest Genetic Resource Management Program.
+Under purpose four, four additional programs were specified by the Minister and are funded from the Forestry Futures base charge and paid from the main Trust account.
+They are the IFA program, Scientific Memberships, Forest Genetic Resource Management Program, and the COVID-19 Incremental Silviculture Cost Program.

-(a) Independent Forest Audits ("IFAs"):
+(1) Independent Forest Audits ("IFAs"):

 The Committee has worked with the Ministry since 1997 to deliver the annual IFA program.
-The CFSA requires that each management unit in Ontario be audited at least once every five years with the possibility of an up to two-year extension.
+Audits are conducted on 3 to 5 management units per year.
+The scope of the IFAs is transitioning to auditing management units every 10 to 12 years instead of every 5 to 7 years.
 The audits are conducted by independent audit firms selected through a competitive bidding process by the Ministry.